 15.3 Interviews of witnesses in law enforcement investigations

-Law enforcement investigations are conducted under distinct statutory regimes, depending on the nature of the conduct under investigation and the agency conducting it.
-However, in general terms, there are two types of witness interviews: interviews conducted voluntarily and interviews conducted compulsorily.
+Law enforcement investigations are conducted under distinct statutory regimes, depending on the nature of the conduct under investigation and the agency conducting it.10 However, in general terms, there are two types of witness interviews: interviews conducted voluntarily and interviews conducted compulsorily.

 The majority of interviews are conducted without the witness being subject to legal compulsion.
 In other words, the witness is interviewed as a volunteer.
 While being interviewed voluntarily may seem attractive in that it suggests a co-operative attitude toward law enforcement, the record of the voluntary interview (including any admissions made by the witness) could be used in evidence against the witness in subsequent legal proceedings.
-In criminal proceedings, this risk increases if the witness has received legal advice prior to the interview, because it becomes less likely that a court would use its discretionary power to exclude the interview.
+In criminal proceedings, this risk increases if the witness has received legal advice prior to the interview, because it becomes less likely that a court would use its discretionary power to exclude the interview.11

 If there is a risk, however remote, that the witness will self-incriminate in the interview, it is unlikely to be in the witness’s interests to attend voluntarily.
 In these circumstances, being compelled to attend the interview is likely to be advantageous.

-Where a witness owes a duty of confidentiality to another party concerning the subject of the investigation, or is concerned about the potential use of the interview record against him or her in subsequent proceedings, the witness will ordinarily refuse to attend the interview voluntarily.
-In some circumstances, the witness can be compelled to attend and answer questions under statutory powers available to all major investigators, including HM Revenue and Customs, the FCA, the Serious Fraud Office (SFO) and the police.
-Where this compulsory power is used, the witness is protected from civil suit for breach of confidence.
+Where a witness owes a duty of confidentiality to another party concerning the subject of the investigation, or is concerned about the potential use of the interview record against him or her in subsequent proceedings, the witness should ordinarily refuse to attend the interview voluntarily.
+In some circumstances, the witness can be compelled to attend and answer questions under statutory powers available to all major investigators, including HM Revenue and Customs, the FCA, the Serious Fraud Office (SFO) and the police.12 Where this compulsory power is used, the witness is protected from civil suit for breach of confidence.
 Moreover, the answers given cannot be used in evidence in criminal proceedings against the witness – an important protection that is not available in a voluntary interview.

 There are two exceptions to this latter protection: first, where criminal proceedings are brought in respect of false or misleading statements made during the course of the interview; second, where the witness, who later becomes a defendant, advances a different version of events in subsequent proceedings.